microsoft/NugetNinja/README.md

-  upgrade-pkg         The command to upgrade all package references to possible latest and avoid conflicts. clean-pkg           The command to clean up possible useless package references. clean-prj           The command to clean up possible useless project references. list-packages       Generates a list of all packages used in the solution.
+  upgrade-pkg         The command to upgrade all package references to possible latest and avoid conflicts. clean-pkg           The command to clean up possible useless package references. clean-prj           The command to clean up possible useless project references. list-packages       The command to generate a csv file with all direct packages and nuget.org descriptions.
 Dry run will only list the packages on the console.
 ```

 ## How to build and run locally